Read the Answers to Our Most Frequently Asked Questions

 This series of clear, custom-fitted aligners straighten your teeth - minus metal wires or brackets.

-Using advanced 3D computer imaging technology at the beginning of the process, we develop a treatment plan based on your unique smile.
+Using 3D computer imaging technology at the beginning of the process, we develop a treatment plan based on your unique smile.

-A series of custom clear aligners will be made to fit your teeth precisely at each stage of the Invisalign treatment process.
+A series of custom clear aligners will be made to fit your teeth at each stage of the Invisalign treatment process.

 - How does the Invisalign process work?